 A few initiatives that stand out over the years:

-• Our CSR initiative involves giving and supporting the less fortunate in our community, mainly via Little Lambs School.
+- Our CSR initiative involves giving and supporting those in need within our community, primarily through Little Lambs School.

-• We wanted to lead towards a more sustainable and environmentally friendly business.
+- We wanted to lead towards a more sustainable and environmentally friendly business.
 As a result, we have volunteered to manage garden areas in our export zone.
-Waste segregation is another of our pet projects.
+Waste segregation is another one of our pet projects.

-• We want to inspire our staff and others to live healthier lifestyles.
-We have a gym at the office and participate in various marathon races in the city.
+- We want to inspire our staff and others to live healthier lifestyles.
+We have a gym at the office and participate in various city marathon races.

-If the company takes social responsibility, it will make it a better workplace.
-A socially responsible company is attractive both for existing staff and attracts new employees.
+If a company takes social responsibility, it will create a better workplace.
+A socially responsible company is attractive to both existing staff and potential new employees.
 If your employer is a responsible corporate citizen, it creates pride.
 It also strengthens our brand recognition.
 It allows us to stand out in a way that more considerable companies can’t always do.

 Recruiting the right people and growing the right way

 Low attrition would not be the only way to be a great company.
-We have to source the right people and train them in how we work.
+We need to source the right people and train them in our working methods.
 If we fail to do this, it will not make any difference if we manage to keep them.
 We believe we should hire most of our future leaders from our company.
-Sticking to such principles has limited how fast we can grow.
+Sticking to such principles has limited our ability to grow quickly.
 However, that may be a good one.
-We want to keep our unique culture and atmosphere and stand out in all we do.
+We want to preserve our unique culture and atmosphere and stand out in all that we do.

 Motivation theory

-One of the most talked-about contemporary motivation theories says that what motivates employees the most is autonomy, mastery, and purpose.
+One of the most widely discussed contemporary motivation theories suggests that autonomy, mastery, and purpose are the factors that most motivate employees.
 Money is just a hygiene reason.
-If you feel you are underpaid, you may leave because you feel the employer is unfair.
-However, if you think you receive a fair salary, money stops being an important motivator.
+If you feel you are underpaid, you may consider leaving because you believe the employer is unfair.
+However, if you think you receive a fair salary, money becomes less important as a motivator.

 Conclusions for why we have low employee attrition

 To become a better company is not so much an endpoint as a journey.
-We want to engage with each employee and treat them as individuals continually.
-We always try to give each staff member the flexibility he or she need.
+We want to engage with each employee and treat them as individuals on a continual basis.
+We always strive to provide each staff member with the flexibility they need.
 They should always be learning and growing both as professionals and people.
 They must also feel like they are part of an organisation that wants to make a difference.
 Our employees should feel that they are working with great colleagues.
 We believe that we can become an even more outstanding company.

 Would you like to join us?
-If you are considering outsourcing a project or want more information, please contact us.
+If you are considering outsourcing a project or would like more information, please get in touch with us.